Here’s a look at the Statue of Liberty, located on Liberty Island in New York Harbor.

 July 4, 1986 - The Statue of Liberty celebrates its centennial.

-September 11, 2001 - Liberty Island is completely closed to the public after the 9/11 terrorist attacks.
+September 11, 2001 - Liberty Island is closed to the public following the 9/11 terrorist attacks.

 December 2001 - Liberty Island reopens after 100 days, but the statue remains closed.